JacobEberhardt/decentralized-energy-trading/household-processing-unit/README.md

 docker-compose up
 ```

-2. After both nodes are up and running connect them and add the address of the second node to the `Utility` and `BaseOwnedSet` contract using the following command:
+2. After both nodes are up and running connect them and add the address of the second node to the `dUtility` and `BaseOwnedSet` contract using the following command:

 ```sh
 yarn connect-docker-nodes